Émilienne Galicier: Biography

 Galicier was born in Villeneuve-sur-Yonne in 1911 into a family of winegrowers.
 She left school aged 11 and worked for a middle-class family and then worked at a factory.
 Due to unemployment, she left Villeneuve-sur-Yonne in search of work, finding a job in a delicatessen.
 She became involved in trade union activities, joining a butchers union.

-In 1935 she joined the French Communist Party (PCF) and during World War II, she was a member of the French Resistance.
+In 1935 she joined the French Communist Party (PCF) and during World War II she was a member of the French Resistance.
 She was an PCF candidate in Nord department in the 1945 National Assembly elections.
-The third-placed candidate on the PCF list, she was elected to parliament, becoming one of the first group of women in the National Assembly.
+As the third-placed candidate on the PCF list, she was elected to parliament, becoming one of the first group of women in the National Assembly.
 She was re-elected in July 1946, and during her second term in parliament served as a member of the Commission for Reconstruction and War Damages and the Committee for Agriculture and Food Supply.
 She was re-elected again in November 1946, after which she was a member of the Food Commission and the Press Commission.

 Although Galicier was moved down to fourth place on the PCF list for the 1951 elections, she was re-elected and rejoined the same commissions.
 She was re-elected in 1956, again in fourth place on the PCF list, after which she became a member of the Labour and Social Security Commission.
 She lost her seat in the 1958 elections, which saw the PCF reduced from 150 to ten seats.